CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 ## Task 4: Giving user access over Dev box

+In this task, you'll explore about access control and provide access to Dev Box user using built-in DevCenter Dev Box User role.

 1. Return to Microsoft dev box, and click on **Projects** **(1)** then click on the **devbox-project** **(2)**.

   ![](media/ex101.png)